Jay Shetty – Rejection; change the narrative in your mind

 “If the door does not open, it is not your door.”

-Rejection can often be the jolt that is required to spur you to follow your dreams; rejection is a natural part of life.
-Remember rejection is temporary not permanent.
+Rejection can often be the jolt that is required to spur you to follow your dreams; rejection is an inevitable and natural part of life..
+It is not a permanent state, but a temporary redirection.
+What you do with it is what counts.